2021 Call for Papers

 - Studies evaluating creativity in diverse contexts such as work with underserved communities, longitudinal studies, and cross-cultural contexts

-There are two types of paper submissions: full papers (8-12 pages excluding references) and short papers (4-6 pages excluding references) in the ACM SIGCHI submission template format (SIGCHI ACM new, standardized single-column format).
+There are two types of paper submissions: full papers and short papers.
+Both should be submitted in the ACM SIGCHI submission template format (SIGCHI ACM new, standardized single-column format).
 Papers must be submitted in PDF.
-Please note that the paper length is shorter than other existing SIGCHI conferences.
-The full paper length is 8-12 pages in a single-column format which results in 6-8 pages in double-column.
-We are challenging the current trend of submitting longer papers in hopes of having quality content in a shorter form.
-In addition, we have practical motivation to lessen the reviewers’ workload due to the current unprecedented situation.
+Full papers should be between 4000 and 6000 words in length, excluding titles, references and figure/table captions.
+Short papers should be between 2000 and 3000 words in length, excluding titles, references and figure/table captions: We are challenging the current trend of submitting longer papers in hopes of having quality content in a shorter form.
+In addition, we have practical motivation to lessen the reviewers’ workloads.

 The total size of all submitted materials, including a video figure, should not exceed 100 MB.
 If you are unsure of what constitutes a well-formed paper, see the many examples in the ACM Digital Library for our conference, including examples of C&C Best Papers.

 All submissions will be made through the Precision Conference website.
 For details see below (“Where to Submit” section).

 Accepted full and short papers will be included in the Proceedings of Creativity and Cognition 2021, and will become available in ACM Digital Library.